 For your first breakfast in Singapore we recommend the spot where we enjoyed our first experience of kaya toast and kopi and that was at Ya Kun Kaya Toast.
 Don’t dismiss Ya Kun Kaya Toast because it’s now a global chain.
 It was also one of the oldest kopitiams in Singapore.
 The original coffee shop has more character but this simple café in the Fortune Centre (famous for its Muslim vegetarian eateries), was recommended to us.
 It was some of the crunchiest toast we had, the kaya was creamy and sugary, and the kopi was syrupy and sweet.
 But the eggs, oh the eggs.
 These must be the world’s most perfect soft-boiled eggs.

 Fortune Centre, 190 Middle Road, Bras Basah-Bugis area, open from 7.30am

 Nanyang Old Coffee

 Toast that wasn’t too crunchy, kaya that wasn’t overly sweet, precisely cooked eggs, and deliciously muddy kopi.
-At this Chinatown branch of Nanyang Old Coffee, a small franchise, locals tend to sit inside in the air-conditioned cool while tourists opt for outside tables on the corner of the recently revitalised Smith Street eat street.
-There’s a miniscule coffee museum inside with a small display of coffee paraphernalia, including a primitive roasting machine, traditional porcelain cups and antique coffee tins.
+Make kaya and kopi here your second breakfast in Singapore.
+At the Chinatown branch of Nanyang Old Coffee, a smaller franchise than Ya Kun Kaya Toast, locals tend to sit inside in the air-conditioned cool while tourists opt for outside tables on the corner of the recently revitalised Smith Street eat street.
+There’s a tiny coffee museum inside with a small display of coffee paraphernalia, including a primitive roasting machine, traditional porcelain cups and antique coffee tins.